RicardoBoia2017/LPOO1718_T2G4/Monopoly/README.md

 When its a player turn, he will have access to three other buttons:

 - BUY PROPERTY, which, if possible, will purchase the square where the player is.
 If not possible, an error message will show.
 - PROPERTIES, which opens a screen where the player can check all his properties.
-Plus he can build houses and hotels, in addition to mortgage (and then rebuy) the property
+Plus he can build houses and hotels, in addition to mortgage (and then rebuy by 110% of the value) the property
 ![properties screen](https://user-images.githubusercontent.com/25772346/40852474-74b5b14e-65c2-11e8-81a6-207d3fb406f4.png)
 - NEGOTIATE, which allows the player to purchase other player's properties by entering their name and buy the selected property
 ![negotiations screen](https://user-images.githubusercontent.com/25772346/40852469-73f0d3e2-65c2-11e8-9548-c63b9067c2ce.png)

+The game follows the following rules:
+- Each player starts with 1500€
+- When they pass the GO square, they receive 200€.
+If they end up in it they receive 400€
+- To build houses and hotels the players has to own all properties of that color
+- Its required for a property to have 4 houses before building an hotel
+- If a property is mortgaged, all buildings will be removed
+- A player can rebuy a mortgaged property by 110% of its value
+- A player can only be arrested if he ends up in the GO TO JAIL square or by drawing a card that says so
+- The player can get out of jail by paying the fine, getting doubles on the dice or waiting 3 turns
+- Every time a player pays INCOME TAX, LUXURY TAX, and punishments from Chance and Community Chest cards, the money goes to taxes
+- If a players ends up in the FREE PARKING he will receive the tax money
+- If a player doesn't have enough money to pay a debt, he goes bankrupt and loses